 - Can be uplifting during difficult moments.
 In this letter, you can give yourself all the things that you need in challenging moments: love, kindness, compassion, and encouragement.
 Your own words can often be your greatest source of inspiration.

 How To Write A Letter To Your Future Self And Send It

 # 1 – Define Your Purpose

-Before you begin to write your letter to your future self, it’s important to first define your why.
+Before you put yourself in the time capsule and begin to write your letter to your future self, it’s important to first define your why.

 Why is writing this letter important to you?
 What do you hope to gain from this experience?
 Why is now the right time to write this letter?

 Your purpose may be as simple as wanting to record all of your thoughts and feelings at this moment in time.
 You may also want to write about lessons you’ve learned that you don’t want to forget.

 Before you get started, here are a few questions that are worth considering:

 - What do I hope to achieve by writing a letter to my future self?